The Story of Saiunkoku: Light novels

 Written by Sai Yukino and illustrated by Kairi Yura, the light novel series The Story of Saiunkoku has been serialized in The Beans since 2003.
 The individual chapters are collected and published in full novel volumes by Kadokawa Shoten with the first volume released in Japan on October 31, 2003.
 As of July 2011, 18 volumes have been released for the series.
+The light novels were released in Taiwan by Taiwan International Kadokawa Bookstore and in South Korea by Seoul Media Group.

 Side stories

 Sai Yukino has written a series of short side stories for The Story of Saiunkoku which are published in collected volumes by Kadokawa Shoten.
 The first volume was released in April 2005; the fifth in March 2012.

 Manga

-Written by Sain Yukino and illustrated by Kairi Yura, a manga adaptation of The Story of Saiunkoku began serialization in Beans Ace in 2005 where it continues to run.
+Written by Sai Yukino and illustrated by Kairi Yura, a manga adaptation of The Story of Saiunkoku began serialization in Beans Ace in 2005 where it continues to run.
 However, on October 9, 2009, the magazine ended its publication and the series continued in Monthly Asuka until 2012.
 The individual chapters are published in tankōbon volumes by Kadokawa Shoten, with the first released in June 2006.
 As of April 2012, nine volumes have been released.
 The series has been licensed by Viz Media for an English release beginning in November 2010.